gabe-santos/gabe-santos/README.md

 ### Yo!
 I'm Gabe. ✌🏽
- - I'm a Frontend Developer who enjoys building beautiful, practical web applications.
+ - I'm a Frontend Developer who enjoys building beautiful, practical web applications. 💪🏽
+ - I'm currently learning Next.js 14 App router, server actions, server components and all that jazz. 😵‍💫
+ - I make really good lattes.
+(I was a barista for 3 years) ☕
- - Have a fun/wacky/useless app idea?
-I'm your guy.
+ - Want to collaborate on a fun/wacky/useless app idea?
+Sign me up! 😄

 <!--
 **gabe-santos/gabe-santos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.